-Soaring temperatures inspire many individuals to seek out the comfort of beaches and lakes to cool off, but dangerously hot weather can also serve as a reminder of why a life insurance policy is important.
+Soaring temperatures in the summer cause many people to seek the relief of beaches and lakes to cool off, but dangerously hot weather can also serve as a reminder of why having a life insurance policy is important.

-A brochure from the U.S. Department of Commerce notes that more than 175 Americans die each year due to the toll that summer heat takes on their bodies.
-Thousands of others are hospitalized with varying degrees of heat stroke and other related illnesses.
+According to a U.S. Department of Commerce brochure, more than 175 Americans die each year as a result of the toll that summer heat takes on their bodies.
+Thousands more are being treated in hospitals for heat stroke and other illnesses.

-The elderly and small children tend to be most vulnerable to heat-related illness, but anyone can be affected if they forget to drink enough water while engaging in strenuous work or other outdoor activity.
+Heat-related illness is most common in the elderly and small children, but anyone can be affected if they fail to drink enough water while doing strenuous work or engaging in other outdoor activity.

-The Commerce Department warns people to wear lightweight clothing during high temperatures and to limit strenuous activities.
-It’s also advisable to avoid taking salt tablets or getting too much sunlight.
+The Commerce Department advises people to wear lightweight clothing and limit strenuous activities during high temperatures.
+It’s also best to avoid taking salt tablets and getting too much sun.

-Sunlight may actually pose more of a long-term threat to people on a hot summer day, especially if they spend time at the beach or outdoors without sunscreen.
-With the threat of skin cancer on the rise and with high summer temperatures as dangerous as ever, investing in life insurance is a sound idea.
+On a hot summer day, sunlight may pose a longer-term threat to people, especially if they spend time at the beach or outdoors without sunscreen.
+With skin cancer on the rise and high summer temperatures as dangerous as ever, investing in life insurance is a wise decision.

 View our other life insurance-related articles here.